jtg007/terrain_generator/README.md

 The Terrain Generator bridges the gap between procedural noise generation and the strict mapping requirements of the Source Engine.
 It creates organic, playable maps using multi-layered Fractal Brownian Motion (fBm) and hydraulic erosion, handling all the complex VMF (Valve Map Format) intricacies behind the scenes.

-With an interactive graphical interface, map creators can generate, preview, customize, and compile competitive multiplayer maps in minutes instead of weeks.

 ## Main Features

 *   **Interactive Live Map Preview:** Visualize the generated heightmap instantly as you tweak parameters.
 Changes to the noise seed, size, or ruggedness reflect in real-time.